freenandes/prez/list/docs_design.md

 ### A strategic asset

 Who’s reading our documentation?
-How can it help them, and us achieve the goals?
+How can it help them and us achieve our goals?
-How do we know is it helping?
+How do we know if it is helping?

 <!--
 _class: v-align